abey79/vpype/docs/cookbook.rst

   $ vpype read --single-layer --layer 1 input1.svg read --single-layer --layer 2 input2.svg write output.svg

-Note the use of ``--single-layer``.
-It is necessary to make sure that the input SVG is merged into a single layer and is necessary to enable the ``--layer`` option.
+Note the use of :option:`--single-layer <read --single-layer>`.
+It is necessary to make sure that the input SVG is merged into a single layer and is necessary to enable the :option:`--layer <read --layer>` option.

 This command will :ref:`cmd_read` two SVG files onto two different layers, rotate one layer 180 degrees, then :ref:`cmd_write` both layers into a single SVG file::